 Vranch House

 (The Devon & Exeter Spastics Society Limited)

-General Report of the Board of the Society for the year ended 31 March 2016
+General Report of the Board of the Society for the year ended 31 March 2017

-The Board of the Society presents its report and audited financial statements for the year ended 31 March 2016.
+The Board of the Society presents its report and audited financial statements for the year ended 31 March 2017.

 Reference and Administrative Information

 Registered Charity Name The Devon & Exeter Spastics Society

 (Working Title): Vranch House

 Charity Registration Number: 1002700 Company Registration Number: 02599511

 Registered Office and

 Operational Address: Vranch House School & Centre

 Pinhoe Road

 EXETER DEVON EX4 8AD

 Auditors Kirk Hills, 5 Barnfield Crescent, Exeter, Devon, EX1 1RF Bankers NatWest, St Thomas Branch, Exeter, Devon, EX4 1DB

 Solicitors Foot Anstey, Senate Court, Exeter, EX1 1NT

 Board of the Society

 Mrs J Tolman-May Chairman

 Mr A J Griffin Vice Chairman

+Mrs M Williams

-Miss M Boon Miss P Hale
+Miss P Hale

-Mrs S Mathieson to 25 November 2015 Mr W Richards to 25 November 2015 Mrs C Tailford to 25 November 2015

-Mrs R Pavitt Mr C Rendle
+Mrs R Pavitt

+Mr C Rendle

-Dr R Tomlinson from 25 November 2015
+Dr R Tomlinson

-Miss S Williams from 25 November 2015
+Miss S Williams

-Mrs M Wood from 25 November 2015
+Mrs M Wood

 Col G Wheeler (Secretary, ex officio as Chief Executive with no vote)

 Dr G Humphreys (ex officio as Clinical Director with no vote)

 Mrs Kate Moss (ex officio as Head of Therapies with no vote)

-Miss V Pavlics to 1 September 2015 & Mrs P Barnes to 23 May 2016 (ex officio as Heads of Education)
+Mrs P Barnes to 23 May 2016 and Mr I Norton from 5 September 2016 (ex officio as Heads of Education)

 Company Secretary & Chief Executive

 Colonel G Wheeler

 Board of Governors

 Mrs J Tolman-May Chairman

 Mr A J Griffin Vice Chairman

 Col G Wheeler Secretary

-Miss V Pavlics Head of Education to 1 September 2015
+Mr I Norton Head of Education from 5 September 2016

 Mrs P Barnes Head of Education to 23 May 2016

 Mrs K Moss Head of Therapies

-Miss V Lye Staff member
+Mrs V Lye Staff member

 Mrs M Wood Parent Governor

-Mr S Algarny Parent Governor to 31 December 2015
+Miss S Williams Parent Governor to 31 December 2016

-Miss S Williams Parent Governor

 Miss S Tutinas Parent Governor

 Management Committee

 Mrs J Tolman-May Chairman

 Col G Wheeler

 Mrs K Moss

+Mr I Norton from 5 September 2016

-Miss V Pavlics to 1 September 2015 Mrs P Barnes to 23 May 2016
+Mrs P Barnes to 23 May 2016

 Structure, Governance and Management

 Governing Document

 The organisation is a Company Limited by Guarantee (Registered Number 2599511), incorporated on the 9th of April 1991, and an independent charity (Registered Number 1002700) registered with the Charity Commission on the 15th of May 1991.
 It is governed by its Memorandum and Articles of Association and the Instrument of Management.
 Any person over the age of 18 can become a member of the charity on payment of an annual fee of £2 (for those not in work) or £5 (for those in employment).
 There are currently 73 members each of whom are liable to the extent of their membership fee in the event of the company being wound up.
 All members have the right to vote at General Meetings.

 Appointment of Trustees

-The number of Trustees can be set at any General Meeting but has never varied from a mean of 12 between the minimum of 8 and maximum of 16 stated in the Governing Document.
+The number of Trustees can be set at any General Meeting but has rarely varied from a mean of 12 between the minimum of 8 and maximum of 16 stated in the Governing Document.
 Invitations to nominate Trustees are circulated every year to the membership and these nominations are ratified at the Annual General Meeting.
 The senior officers (Chairman and Vice Chairman) are elected every year and the Chief Executive acts as Company Secretary.
-Employees of the charity may be members of the charity and the three senior employees are ex officio members of the Board of Trustees but no employee is entitled to vote at any meeting of the Trustees.
+Employees of the charity may be members of the charity and the four senior employees are ex officio members of the Board of Trustees but no employee is entitled to vote at any meeting of the Trustees.
 The Executive Committee of the charity is known as the Board of the Society and the Board may co-opt any member of the charity to fill a specialist role.